 Thanks to many fans, dart tournaments have become a festival for the whole family, especially those with older children.
 For example, dozens of dart fans don crazy costumes before the World Championships 2017 in London.
 People saw a huge range of people and characters, from Ali G, to Super Mario and even Santa Claus!
 This spectacle sounds like the mother-of-all of family-friendly darts, doesn't it?

 Those who love the pure competition might enjoy the William Hill World Darts Championship held annually at the Alexandra Palace in London in December.
-The next World Darts Championship will be from December 14th till the first of January 2019.
+The next World Darts Championship will be from December 15th till January 3, 2022.
 But you don’t have to travel to England to watch family-friendly darts.
 The American Darts Organization provides a calendar with all dart games in the U.S.